szpak/gradle-pitest-plugin/README.md

 There is also Marcin's blog available: [Solid Soft](http://blog.solidsoft.info) - working code is not enough.

 The plugin surely has some bugs and missing features.
 They can be reported using an [issue tracker](https://github.com/szpak/gradle-pitest-plugin/issues).
-However it is often a better idea to send a questions to the [PIT mailing list](http://groups.google.com/group/pitusers).
+However it is often a better idea to send a questions to the [PIT mailing list](http://groups.google.com/group/pitusers) first.

 The plugin is licensed under the terms of the Apache License, Version 2.0.